MortenGregersen/Bagbutik/README.md

 ## Manual workarounds applied

-The spec Apple provides doesn't always match the data coming from the API.
-Everytime such a case is found, a feedback has been submitted to Apple.
+The Open API Spec provided by Apple do not always align with the data received from the API.
+Whenever such mismatches are identified, feedback is submitted to Apple

-### Currently open feedback and patches
+### Currently open feedback and applied patches

 * **FB8977648**: App Store Connect API is missing the "UNIVERSAL" type for the BundleIdPlatform schema
   * Submitted: January 21st 2021.